swiftxp-hub/spt-show-me-the-money/README.md

 ### SPT 3.11.x
 #### What does it do?

 The BepInEx plugin modifies the in-game item tooltip to display price information (in stash and in raid).
 It shows the trader who offers the best purchase price for the item, as well as the average flea market price.
-The display is divided into "price per slot" and "total price," with the best offer highlighted.
+The display is divided into "price per slot" and "total price" with the best offer highlighted.
 Flea market taxes can also be included.

 Version 1.5.0 and later add a color-coding feature (by default using the familiar World of Warcraft color scheme, ranging from *poor* to *legendary*).